swilliams11/edgemicro-decorator/README.md

   * decorate - determines if this decorator should run
   * detect - always returns false
 * `upload` - uploads this decorator to CF
+* `edge` directory - includes the `edgemicro_cloudfoundry` proxy and scripts to deploy it along with the required product, app and developer to Edge.
+* `gatling` directory - includes Gatling tests for the Edgemicro/Spring boot application deployed to Cloud Foundry.

 ## What is the additional latency to proxy requests via Microgateway running on the same VM as my app?
 * See the [Gatling tests](#gatling-tests) below